anddrewl/CreeperCrawler/README.md

 # CreeperCrawlerGame
-A game in C++, using OOP concepts.
+A Dungeon Combat game created in C++ using OOP.